Glacier cave

 A glacier cave is a cave formed within the ice of a glacier.
 Glacier caves are often called ice caves, but the latter term is properly used to describe bedrock caves that contain year-round ice.

 Overview

-Most glacier caves are started by water running through or under the glacier.
+Glacier caves form in the bottom edge of glacier ice.
+Although with low permeability in glacier ice, most glacier caves are started by water running through or under the glacier.
 This water often originates on the glacier's surface through melting, entering the ice at a moulin and exiting at the glacier's snout at base level.

 Heat transfer from the water can cause sufficient melting to create an air-filled cavity, sometimes aided by solifluction.
+The water flow must dissipate enough heat to keep the glacier ice refreezing in polar areas.
 Air movement can then assist enlargement through melting in summer and sublimation in winter.

+Meltwater reaches the bottom of the ice sheet through basement melting caused by geothermal heating and the melting of the ice surface under the pressure of the weight of the ice above.
+The downward infiltration are made of flow of melting superice in glacial systems.